Dividend Value Builder Newsletter

 Banning of Genetically modified organisms (GMO’s) in certain countries reduces the number of markets for some products.

 ADM has benefited from government subsidies for corn ethanol.
-The Trump administration will be looking for ways to reduce government payouts.
 If these subsidies were to be eliminated or reduced it would be a negative for company earnings.

 Dividend Value Builder Newsletter Membership (24 Issues) - $129/Yr.